wangfowen/owenwangdotcom/_posts/2016-07-12-engineers-mindset-for-life.md

 It's impossible to optimize for everything.
 If you want your algorithm to run faster, usually you'll need to use more memory.
 Your database can't be consistent, available, _AND_ partition tolerant, so you have to decide which are the most crucial in your use case.

-Every problem is different, and therefore every solution's optimizations are different.
+Every use case is different, and therefore every solution's optimizations are different.

 Applying that to the real world, time management is a huge one for me.
-I don't have enough waking hours for everything I want to do, so I have to evaluate what I'm optimizing for.
+I don't have enough waking hours for everything I want to do, so I have to evaluate what I want most.
 If I want to meet more new people, then I have less time to spend with my existing friends.
 Or if I spend large portions of time on both, then I have less time for self improvement.

-There are some micro-optimizations I could do, like doing self improvement activities with friends.
+There are some micro-optimizations I could do, like doing self improvement activities with existing friends.
 But in the end, it's still not possible to achieve it all.
 So which of these desires do I actually care the most about?

-Weighing the options and thinking about what I'm giving up to gain, knowing there's no perfect solution, often helps me come to terms with decisions I make.
+Weighing the options and thinking about what I'm giving up to gain - knowing there's no perfect solution - often helps me come to terms with the decisions I make.

 ###Failure Modes###